falfiya/steam-minimal-archivist/README.md

 1. `npm i` to install all required packages
 2. `make`

-On your first run, you will be prompted for your Steam API Key and a `.config.json` file will be created.
+On your first run, you will be prompted for your Steam API Key.
+A `.config.json` file will be created.
-**Do not share this file!** it has your API key inside!
+**Do not share this file since it has your API key inside!**
-Next, add some people to archive either using a full URL or a Steam User ID.
+Inside it, add some people to archive.
+You can either use a full URL or a Steam User ID.

 ```json
 {